hennasingh/Potterville/README.md

 - [chatGPT](https://chat.openai.com/) - For content on description, and css animations.
 - [cwebp](https://www.npmjs.com/package/cwebp) - For converting images from jpg/png to webp formats.
 - [Balsamiq](https://balsamiq.com/) - For designing wireframes for desktop and mobile.
+- [Font Awesome](https://fontawesome.com/icons) - For icons in the footer, magic wand and timer challenge.

+## Testing

+The testing details for the website can be found in [testing.md](testing.md)

 ## Deployment